vbp1/pgclone.sh/README.md

 - `--replica-pgdata`   — path to PGDATA on the replica (optional, defaults to value of `--primary-pgdata`)
 - `--ssh-key`          — private SSH key (optional; auto-detected from `~/.ssh/id_*` or SSH agent)
 - `--ssh-user`         — SSH user
-- `--parallel`         — number of parallel rsync jobs (default: 4)
+- `--parallel`         — number of parallel rsync jobs (default: *CPU cores × 2*)
+- `--paranoid`         — enable checksum verification for every file (`rsync --checksum`).
+Slower but safest.
 - `--temp-waldir`      — temporary directory for storing WAL files streamed by `pg_receivewal` during the clone (optional; default: system temp dir).
-After the copy is finished, all files are moved to the replica's `pg_wal`, ensuring no WAL segment is lost or overwritten during the initial sync.
+If the directory is auto-created by **pgclone**, it will be removed completely on exit; otherwise only its contents are cleaned up.
 - `--drop-existing`    — **dangerous**: remove any data found in the target `--replica-pgdata` and its `pg_wal` directory before starting the clone.
 - `--debug`            — run the script in *x-trace* mode (`set -x`), printing every executed command for troubleshooting.
 - `--slot`             — create and use an ephemeral physical replication slot (`pgclone_<pid>`).
 The slot is automatically dropped on completion or if the script terminates abnormally.